PostRobcore/feed-the-colonists/README.md

 ### Mod Values

-**Note: If you run RimWorld v1.1 or higher, only pemmican x4 and kibble x4 will be added.**
+**Note: If you run RimWorld 1.1 or higher, kibble x4 will be added.**

 |Meal|Work to Make|Skill
 |-|-|-